How Much Does a Real Estate Agent Make a Year?

 A residential real estate agent primarily buys and sells homes, condos, and units in apartment complexes.
 They need a good grasp of the local residential real estate market, the amenities an area offers, and what type of home best suits their clients.

-It’s worth noting that being a real estate agent can be a good job for a “people person” vs. a job for introverts.
-An agent will often have to discern a buyer’s or seller’s needs, draw them out, and spend a lot of time hand-holding clients through the ups and downs of a real estate deal.
+It’s worth noting that being a real estate agent can be a good job for a “people person” compared to a job for introverts.
+An agent will often have to discern a buyer’s or seller’s needs, draw them out, and spend a lot of time hand-holding clients through the ups and downs of their real estate deal.

 Recommended: Which Trade Makes the Most Money?